B-stage: Other examples

 Mariah Carey used a central, square B-Stage during her The Adventures of Mimi Tour (2006).

 Powderfinger used a B-stage on their 2010 Sunsets Farewell Tour, located at the back of the venue to reach more fans.
 Midway through the show, the band would leave the main stage and make their way to the B-stage while historical video footage played out on the main video screen.
 The clip ended with a boxer "punching" the camera, alluding to the video of the song "Like a Dog", which they would then perform on the B-stage.
 The band would perform another song, then return to the main stage.

 The Spice Girls first utilized a B-stage for their televised concert special Girl Power!
 Live in Istanbul, a two-night event in Istanbul, Turkey, in 1997.
 In addition to raised, illuminated platforms on both sides of the main stage—which allowed the group to get closer to fans seated on the sides of the venue—, there was a center B-stage within the floor section of the arena, connected by a short runway to the main stage.
 Several songs were performed (or ended) on the B-stage, including the more intimate, poignant "Mama", in which the group sat on large pillows, surrounded by candles, while they sang to the audience.

 German Neue Deutsche Härte Band Rammstein used a B-stage during their 2011–2013 Made In Germany tour which was connected to main stage by a lowerable bridge connected to the venue ceilings.

-The Rolling Stones have included B-stages in basically every tour since the late 1970’s.
-On their A Bigger Bang Tour from 2005–2007 they had a walkway that leads to the middle of stadiums and arena’s that connect to a B-stage that they use to walk along during duration of the show.
+The Rolling Stones have included B-stages in basically every tour since the late 1970s.
+On their A Bigger Bang Tour from 2005 to 2007 they had a walkway that leads to the middle of stadiums and arena's that connect to a B-stage that they use to walk along during duration of the show.
 And they still use and include B-stages in their tours, including the Hackney Diamonds Tour in 2024.
 They are one of the first bands that first included B-stages.

+Tyler, the Creator on his 2025 Chromakopia: The World Tour included a B-stage modeled after a living room.
+He would chronologically play tracks off of each of his albums on a vinyl record player on the center of the stage.

+My Chemical Romance used a B-stage during their 2025-26 Long Live The Black Parade tour.
+The first section of the show- a full playthrough of The Black Parade- would be performed on the A-stage, followed by a second, more varied set on the B-stage.